88lex/foldercopy/README.md

   - `./foldercopy tv Bananas` will copy any folders that include the string `Bananas` (ignore caps) between folders defined in the set file called `tv`
   - `./foldercopy tv Bananas 2007` will copy any folders that include the strings `Bananas` and `2007`
   - `./foldercopy -d my_remote:comedy tv Bananas` will copy any folders that include the string `Bananas` to the `my_remote:comedy` folder
+  - After running a command foldercopy will give you a list and a choice
+    - `y` to copy/sync/move all folders listed.
+    - `n` to abort
+    - `s` to select one of the folders shown in the list
+    - `c` to change or refine the filter

-  - Folder `sets` map source and destination pairs in files in the `/sets` folder.
+  - Folder `sets` map the source and destination pairs in files in the `/sets` folder.
+These pairs can be as simple or complex as you like.
 For example a file `/sets/tv` could contain
 ```
         my_td:video         bak_td:video
         my_td:documentary   bak_td:documentary